-Our youths play a key part in the future of Singapore and our Malay/Muslim community.
-We support our youths and develop their strengths and capabilities through empowerment programmes that aim to open up opportunities for them to embark on various education and career pathways.
+Our youth play a key part in the future of Singapore, and in our Malay/Muslim community.
+We therefore endeavour to prepare our youth for what lies ahead, developing their strengths and capabilities through empowerment programmes that widen opportunities for various education and career pathways.

-All our empowerment programmes are based on a mentoring-centric model, where the youths can interact and learn from mentors and young professionals.
-Through this, we aim to develop a vibrant Malay/Muslim youths core, inspiring each youth to continue to pay it forward and give back to the community.
+All our empowerment programmes are thus designed based on a mentoring-centric model, where our youth can interact and learn from experienced mentors and young professionals.
+Through this, we aim to develop a vibrant Malay/Muslim youth core, who are motivated to pay it forward and give back to the community.

 For more information on how to become a Youth Mentor, click here.